 Video: Nuit Blanche, Paris, 2014

-Qureshi’s work reflects upon his own lived experience, expressing the memories of his living through decades of precarity, martial law, uprisings and massacres, terrorism, political.
-His artwork is without a doubt metaphorical expressing both life and death, darkness and light.
-His work is so completely profound as the metaphorical and binary nature of his work is infinite, depicting a teetering balance of beauty and life versus the dark blood red spattered imagery associated with violence and death.
+His artwork is, without a doubt, metaphorical, expressing both life and death, darkness and light.
+His work is so completely profound as the symbolic and binary nature of his work is infinite, depicting a teetering balance of beauty and life versus the dark blood-red, spattered imagery associated with violence and death.